miseEnPlace-i/lapr2/docs/SprintA/FURPS.md

 Error prevention - Testing often the application to make it hard for the user to commit the error.

-Interface aesthetics and design - Simple, intuitive and fast.
+Interface aesthetics and design - The application graphical interface will be simple, intuitive and consistent developed in JavaFX 11.

 Help - Service to provide the user help on the application.

-Documentation -
+Documentation - The application will have a user manual.

+Consistency - All user who wish to use the application will be authenticated wit a password holding seven alphanumeric characters, including three capital letters and two digits.

+User data - Only nurses will be allowed to access all user´s health data.

 ## Reliability